 An experienced partner is a must

 There is a lot to know from the field in elk hunting that you cannot understand from books or training.
 If you’re going for your first elk hunting, make a plan to go out with an experienced elk hunter.
 His successful hunts’ experiences in his journey will guide you through the hard process that can help you on the spot.
-When you’ll have to face a very hard situation while hunting fro your first elk, he’ll help you with his experience.
+When you have to face a tough situation while hunting for your first elk, he’ll help you with his experience.
 Some problems will be so tricky that you won’t even understand your next step, especially while tracking or scouting.
 The learnings from the first day with an experienced hunter will be far more than weeks of hunting alone.

 Scout for your first hunt

 Elks have a definitive pattern of walking, feeding, and sleeping; usually, it’s between the south and the north.
 If you want a successful hunt from your first adventure, you must learn to scout for elks and know how they move.
 They usually search for food at the southern ridges and head for the northern woods, resting in the dark.
 You can find maps where the elks usually move along; the maps will help you understand the movement’s nature.
 A pair of good binoculars also can help you scout for the best leads of the elks around you if you’re on high ground.
 You can follow their droppings and footprints to know how they have traveled and how many of them were there.